 Astrophysics is an observations-based science.
 Data is retrieved with international large observatories.
-The active involvement of Potsdam's institutions in some of the most powerful telescopes and detectors on Earth and in space secures in-house skills and sometimes implies privileged access to instruments for local scientists.
+The active participation of the Potsdam facilities in today's most powerful ground-based and space-based observatories guarantees on the one hand the in-house know-how and often also enables privileged access to the instruments for their own scientists.
 Potsdam contributions include instrumentation projects for the Very Large Telescope (VLT) and for the future European Extremely Large Telescope (E-ELT) of the European Southern Observatory (ESO).
 Smaller telescopes in Potsdam are mainly used for educational purposes and for instrument testing.

 Technology and instrument development in Potsdam